Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 And he showed off, too.
 Boys were apparently boys the universe over and there was no stopping the testosterone energy once it got going.
 Tavon boggled at a monkey-bicep literally bigger than his entire head and even tried punching Vemik in the gut, once the cavemonkey had dared him to try, and let his superhuman abdominals go as slack as he could.

 One throbbing fist and sore wrist later, Tavon sarcastically intoned he “wasn’t going to fight the deathmonkey anytime soon.”
-Vemik trilled happily at that---pecking order established no doubt---and immediately went about asking hilariously awkward questions about his dark skin.
+Vemik trilled happily at that - pecking order established no doubt - and immediately went about asking hilariously awkward questions about his dark skin.

 After a bit more fun, they collectively realized it was time to get on with the day.
 They were up *dizzyingly* high but of course ten’gewek had no fear of heights, so in reverse of their ascent, he again trapped them in his tail and they quite suddenly crashed back down.
 Vemik was thankfully mindful that a normal human couldn’t jump down from literally the top of the canopy like his people could…but he was sure happy to push the limits of what they *could* tolerate.